julianzpe/GenGHG/README.md

 ## Site Conditions Files
 Download from [1.
 Site Conditions](https://github.com/julianzpe/GenGHG/tree/master/1.%20Site%20Conditions)

--
-Contain the buildings, landmarks, parks, topography, and water instances in mesh format (.OBJ) that describe the surrounding conditions of the site.
-The listed .obj files were used for the case study described in the original study.
-Replace them with your study's information following the same order and categorization.
-All items are used exclusively for visualization purposes with the exception of 20200312_Massings_SemiDetailed.obj which is used for intersection calculations (views analysis).
 - 20200228_Site-Conditions_Landmarks.obj
 - 20200228_Site-Conditions_Parks_1.obj
 - 20200228_Site-Conditions_Topo_1.obj
 - 20200228_Site-Conditions_Water_1.obj

+The previous four .OBJ files contain the information that describes the surrounding conditions of the site.
+These were used for the case study described in the original study.
+Replace them with your study's information following the same order and categorization.

-- 20200312_Massings_SemiDetailed.obj: Contains a simplified mesh for each of the site's surrounding buildings
+- 20200312_Massings_SemiDetailed.obj: Contains a simplified mesh for each of the site's surrounding buildings.
+Used for intersection calculations which is part of the views analysis.

 - 20200405_Site-Conditions_Massings_5.obj: Contains detailed mesh of surrounding buildings for visualization purposes only

 ## CSV Imports